DaveSkender/Stock.Indicators/CONTRIBUTING.md

 ## About versioning

-- We use the `GitVersion` tool for versioning.
-It is mostly auto generated in the [Azure DevOps build](https://dev.azure.com/skender/Stock.Indicators/_build?definitionId=18)
+We use the `GitVersion` tool for versioning.
+It is mostly auto generated in the [Azure DevOps build](https://dev.azure.com/skender/Stock.Indicators/_build?definitionId=18).
+This only needs to be done on the merge to `master`, so your feature branch does not need to include this as it will get squashed anyway.

 - Adding `+semver: major` as a commit message will increment the major x.-.- element
 - Adding `+semver: minor` as a commit message will increment the minor -.x.- element
 - Adding `+semver: patch` as a commit message will increment the minor -.-.x element.
 Patch element auto-increments, so you'd only need to do this to override the next value.